Batchy101/DragOPSongTranslate/README.md

 Add the text in output.txt to DragOP.js line 4160(as of 3/2/17 Beta Build) probably going to need explorer the JS file for newer/release versions.

-You can look for "songList: [" in the JS file, hopefully that helps.
+You can look for "songList: [" in the DragOP's JS file, hopefully that helps.